Anorexia and Bulimia Eating Disorder Treatment Home

 What can and should I bring?

 You should bring comfortable clothing, suitable for participating in active groups, such as dance therapy or yoga.
 Bring weather-sensitive clothing for outdoor activities.
 We encourage you to bring comfort items such as photographs or a favorite pillow.
 Please do not bring items of value or large amounts of cash.
-Cell phones and laptops are permitted.
+Cell phones and laptops are permitted but may only be used during specified hours.

 Is there anything I am not allowed to bring?

-You will not be allowed to bring food of any kind, diet pills, laxatives, non-approved vitamins, or weapons.
+You will not be allowed to bring food or drink of any kind, diet pills, laxatives, non-approved vitamins, or weapons.
 Because certain magazines can trigger negative thoughts, they are prohibited as well.
+Additionally, clothing advertising alcohol or drugs is prohibited.

 What if I need hospitalization, intravenous feedings, or tube feedings?

-We avoid hospitalization, IVs, and tube feedings unless absolutely necessary.
-If necessary, the staff will transport you to a nearby hospital until you are stable enough to return to McCallum Place.
-Dr. McCallum will continue to work with you while you are at the hospital and will coordinate care with other physicians.
+If more intense medical care becomes necessary, you will be transported to a nearby hospital until you are stable enough to return to McCallum Place.
+Our psychiatrists will continue to work with you while you are at the hospital and will coordinate care with other physicians.

 Who is a candidate for treatment?

-All meals are well structured and closely monitored.
-Patients who are at risk of purging are monitored after the meal.
-Our meal groups allow patients an opportunity to begin a more balanced relationship with themselves through eating and builds continuity over the course of several meals, a benefit that often cannot be achieved in outpatient therapy.
+All meals are structured and closely monitored.
+Patients who are at risk of purging are supervised after the meal.
+Our meal groups allow patients an opportunity to commit to a regular strategy of eating and build continuity over the course of several meals, a benefit that often cannot be achieved in outpatient therapy.
+Meals are an opportunity for the exposures necessary to reduce mealtime anxiety.
+Our goal is to increase flexibility and restore balanced nutrition.

 Can I maintain contact with my client/patient?

+Yes!
+Our goal is to keep you part of the treatment team and support intensive aftercare which will be important to protect recovery.
 We encourage you to continue contact with your client/patient during their stay at McCallum Place.
 With consent, we will keep you informed of progress, including information about treatment goals and a summary of treatment upon discharge.
-Also, we invite you to attend the weekly treatment planning meeting in person or by phone, so that we can best coordinate care with you.

 Will I be consulted in the goals of treatment?